salfaris/shared-kmbook-content/content/extras/misc.md

 ## Electric / Gas/ Water bills

 Unlike Malaysia, here you can choose your electricity/gas supplier.
 The rates from each company will differ depending on your location.
-You can view the comparison [here](https://www.moneysupermarket.com/) when you’re setting up your bills
+You can view the comparison [here](https://www.moneysupermarket.com/) when you’re setting up your bills.

-When you’re ready, have a read of this thorough [bills 101 article](https://www.splitthebills.co.uk/advice-centre/student-bills-basics/setting-up-your-energy-bills/)
+When you’re ready, have a read of this thorough [bills 101 article](https://www.splitthebills.co.uk/advice-centre/student-bills-basics/setting-up-your-energy-bills/).

 However, Thames Water is the only water supplier company for London.
-Here’s a page to learn more about the water bills but feel free to navigate to their [Help page](https://www.thameswater.co.uk/help/account-and-billing/understand-your-bill) as well for more info
+Here’s a page to learn more about the water bills but feel free to navigate to their [Help page](https://www.thameswater.co.uk/help/account-and-billing/understand-your-bill) as well for more info.

 In general, expect your bills (electric/gas, water and internet) to be around £50 per person per month.